A Fighting Spirit

 That promise was quickly broken.
 Shortly after the November 29, 1947 United Nations vote to partition Palestine, the Israeli provisional government beseeched Marcus to help them identify and hire senior military officers.
 He contacted many high-ranking retired officers, but everyone refused to assist, fearing that, without government permission, they may lose their army status and U.S. citizenship.
 Mickey, however, had no such qualms: as the chief of the War Crimes Division, he witnessed firsthand the piles of Jewish corpses in Dachau and other death camps, and understood how urgently a Jewish homeland was needed.

 The U.S. War Department granted Marcus permission to accept the assignment, provided he not use his own name or rank.
 Arriving in Tel Aviv in January 1948 under the pseudonym Michael Stone, Mickey embraced the herculean task of molding a tiny, poorly-armed military into a powerful force capable of withstanding an all-out onslaught from six well-equipped invading Arab armies.

 Mickey loved the Israeli solders’ intelligence, ability to improvise, and self-sacrificing spirit - as he probably saw a lot of himself in these young fighters.
-Notwithstanding his limited Hebrew vocabulary, Marcus immediately ingratiated himself to everyone and gained their confidence and loyalty.
+Notwithstanding his limited Hebrew vocabulary, Marcus immediately gained the soldiers’ confidence and loyalty.